-- Enable when selected, enable local DHCP server; - Start IP address starting address in the IP address pool; - Pool size number of addresses in the pool; - Lease time (min) set the maximum time for IP address lease issued by DHCP server to the connected device, in minutes.
+- Enable when selected, enable local DHCP server. - Start IP address starting address in the IP address pool. - Pool size number of addresses in the pool. - Lease time, min set the maximum time for IP address lease issued by DHCP server to the connected device, in minutes.

-To apply a new configuration and store settings into the non-volatile memory, click 'Apply' button.
+To apply a new configuration and store settings into the flash memory, click 'Apply' button.
 To discard changes, click 'Cancel' button.